timesqueezer/flask-cdn/docs/index.rst

 `CDN_TIMESTAMP`             Specifies whether or not to add a timestamp to the
                             generated urls.
                             **Default:** `True`
+`CDN_ENDPOINTS`             The list of endpoints that will be rewritten to use
+                            the CDN.
+Endpoints will be checked for an exact match and also if it ends with a period followed by the endpoint name.
+                            **Default:** `['static']`
 =========================== ===================================================

 .. _debug: http://flask.pocoo.org/docs/config/#configuration-basics